Consulting Services answers recent client questions about hotel revenue management

 There’s been a groundswell of debate rumbling in revenue management circles for some time now about further innovations in price optimization—it’s a conversation that never stays still!

 Discussions crystallised recently at HSMAI’s Revenue Optimization Conference, in Amsterdam, where the buzz was all about how pricing could go to the next level.
 Great examples were provided trending in social media and e-commerce, in forensic diagnosis of consumer demand and the opportunity to better match with products.

-The IDeaS Advisory Services team works every day with clients looking to enhance their revenue management capabilities.
+The IDeaS Consulting Services team works every day with clients looking to enhance their revenue management capabilities.
 We are increasingly encouraged by the growing alignment between digital marketing and revenue teams, in working toward greater agility with pricing, to improve not just revenue and profit, but the all-important customer journey.